-Tempera paint, sometimes referred to as egg tempera, is created by mixing egg yolk with coloured pigments that are tempered with a binding solution and other emulsions.
+Tempera paint sometimes referred to as egg tempera, is created by mixing egg yolk with coloured pigments that are tempered with a binding solution and other emulsions.
 Powdered tempera paint or pigment is grounded in distilled water and is then mixed with an equal amount of binder.
-Tempera paint colours dries fairly quickly and is unaffected by humidity and temperature, making them last longer.
+Tempera paint colours dry fairly quickly and are unaffected by humidity and temperature, making them last longer.
 Unlike oil-based paints, tempera paints don’t darken as they age some of them are washable.

 Paintings created with tempera give off a matte and powdery look, very similar to that pastels.
 Interestingly, damaged works made with tempera are mostly retouched using pastel.
 The creation of tempera paintings can be a very lengthy process, especially traditional ones.
-They are generally applied in thin layers with small brush strokes which requires great precision and focus.
+They are generally applied in thin layers with small brushstrokes which require great precision and focus.